onosproject/onos-config/docs/prerequisites.md

 ## IDE
 The onos-config team suggests the [Goland IDE](/https://www.jetbrains.com/go/) from JetBrains.
 If you want an free IDE for a good option is [Visual Studio Code](/https://code.visualstudio.com).

+## License
 Please do setup your IDE to include automatically the APACHE 2.0 License in your new files.
 You can find the licens we expect for .go files [here](../build/licensing/boilerplate.go.txt) A [guide](license_goland.md) for golang is provided.

+**Note**
+The CI tests the are run as part of verification of a pull request require license to be in place

 ## Install Docker